mannubaveja007/Auralis/CODE_OF_CONDUCT.md

-# CODE_OF_CONDUCT

-# Smart Notes (Auralis) Project's Code of Conduct
+# Smart Notes (Auralis) Project Code of Conduct

 ## 1. Our Commitment

-The Smart Notes (Auralis) project is built to empower learners, developers, and open-source contributors from all walks of life.
+The **[Smart Notes (Auralis)](https://auralis.appwrite.network/)** project is built to empower learners, developers, and open-source contributors from all walks of life.
 Whether you’re fixing a typo or designing a whole new feature, every contribution matters.
 We are committed to ensuring a respectful, welcoming, and inclusive space for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## 2. Our Core Values & Contributor Expectations